Further information for employers

 If the employer has not received a code for the student or school child they are employing, they must use the appropriate emergency code.
 If the remuneration is going to be greater than the free pay available under the emergency code, the employee should be asked to complete form R104 Resident Student Declaration.
 This will enable the Division to establish whether the total income for the year is going to be less than the single person’s allowance, in which case code NT will be authorised.

-From 6 April 2017, the emergency codes to be applied in cases where no previous code has been issued in respect of an employee are shown below.
+The emergency codes to be applied in cases where no previous code has been issued in respect of an employee are shown below.

 |For Resident employees||Code||%|